Villa del Sol Sweet Cherry Farms

 Step4

-Clip small bits of butter and sporadically place them among the filling.
+Clip small bits of butter and sporadically place among the filling.

 Step5